 Although 16q locus is associated with Crohn’s disease, the presence of 16q is highly associated with Psoriasis also, as Psoriasis is highly associated with Crohn’s disease.
 Crohn’s disease is an inflammatory bowel disease that causes inflammation of the digestive tract and is recognized by intense diarrhea, abdominal pain, muscle fatigue, weight loss due to malnutrition.

 CX3CL1 (previously known as fractalkine) and its receptor, CX3CR1 stand possible pathogenicity genes in Psoriasis.
-Both genes, existing on Psoriasis linked genomic regions, play a role in leukocyte seeping and co-regulate the activity of immuno-competent cells wherever any disease-causing infection and inflammation is expressed.
+Both genes, existing on Psoriasis linked genomic regions, play a role in leukocyte seeping and co-regulate the activity of immunocompetent cells wherever any disease-causing infection and inflammation is expressed.

-There is 3X increased risk of psoriasis in those twins having the same genetic allele (monozygotic) compared to fraternal twins (having different alleles on the same loci).
+There is a 3X increased risk of psoriasis in those twins having the same genetic allele (monozygotic) compared to fraternal twins (having different alleles on the same loci).
 However, as the susceptibility for psoriasis is not a must-be-happening among monozygotic twins, and can be as low as one third for monozygotic, the rest of the factors can be considered environmental related.

 Environmental Causes/factors that flare-up psoriasis

-Although it is already established that genetics have already plotted a scheme for developing Psoriasis, but for true disease occurrence, only genetics is not enough.
+Although it is already established that genetics has already plotted a scheme for developing Psoriasis, but for true disease occurrence, only genetics is not enough.
 The presence of another risk factor is feared to convert that scheme into a real threat.
 A few risk factors that can ignite the condition initially can also cause it to flare by the passage of time.

 Any kind of infection can revolt Psoriasis to flare.
 Guttate psoriasis is the best example of how infection wakes up psoriasis, especially when a streptococcal infection is inbound.
 More details about Guttate psoriasis will be found later in this article.